CC-GSEO-Bench: A Content-Centric Benchmark for Measuring Source Influence in Generative Search Engines: Baseline GSEO Methods

 \section{Baseline GSEO Methods}

-Our approach leverages distinct prompting strategies to achieve various GSEO goals, each targeting a specific aspect of content presentation to improve its "rank" within a LLMs generated response.
-These baselines aim to enhance a source's visibility within answers generated by Language Engines, ultimately increasing the likelihood of citation.
+Our approach leverages distinct prompting strategies to achieve various GSEO goals, each targeting a specific aspect of content presentation to improve its ``rank'' within a LLMs generated response.
+These baselines aim to enhance a source's visibility within answers generated by Generative Search Engines (GSEs), ultimately increasing the likelihood of citation.